NurulloSalaydinov/Quiz-Box-Django/README.md

 # Quiz-Box-Django
-Quiz Box Using Django | Convert Vue To Djang
+Quiz Box Using Django|Convert Vue To Django